JNewm91/Data_projects_TripleTen/3-Retention Rates.md

-## Analysis Summary of Retention Rates and Conversion Funnels for Superstore
+## Analysis Summary of Retention Rates and Conversion Funnels in an E-Commerce Context

 **Overview**: